Earth, Wind & Fire: Electric Universe

 During November 1983, EWF issued their thirteenth studio album, titled Electric Universe.
-With the album came a unique fully new wave and synth pop sound for EWF.
+With this album a uniquely distinct new wave and synth pop sound came into being.
 The album got to No. 8 on the Billboard Top Soul Albums chart and No. 40 on the Billboard 200 chart.

-Gary Graff of The Detroit Free Press exclaimed "Plug in the planets!
-This is the best disc this outfit has put together in quite some time."
-Matty Karas of Rolling Stone described Electric Universe as full of "sensuous, and at times, rock oriented dance material."
+Matty Karas of Rolling Stone opined "Electric Universe marks Earth, Wind & Fire's leap into the 80s.
+Horns are out, keyboards and synthesizers are in, and the group's romantic jazz-oriented funk has been dropped in favor of more sensuous, and at times, rock oriented dance material".
+Pam Lambert of The Wall Street Journal exclaimed "After more than a decade together, Earth, Wind and Fire continue to chart new ground".
+She added, "In Maurice's otherwordly universe of synthesized sound, individual instruments like guitars and keyboards are drowned into the overall sonic mix.
+But, by way of compensation, this does focus attention on the group's trademark, their multitextured vocals."

+Don McLeese of the Chicago Sun Times also gave Electric Universe an honourable mention in his list of the top ten albums of 1983.

 "Magnetic" rose to No. 10 on the Billboard Hot R&B Songs chart and No. 36 on the Billboard Dance Club Songs chart.
-"Touch" got to No. 23 on the Billboard Hot R&B Songs chart.
+Music critic Robert Christgau of The Village Voice placed the song at number 20 on his dean's list of 1983.
+Another single, "Touch" got to No. 23 on the Billboard Hot R&B Songs chart.